 Burnishing is often described as being a low tech, low fire way of finishing pottery.
 It is low tech because unlike using glaze, which uses chemistry, burnishing clay relies on effort and patience.
 And, if it is fired at higher temperatures, burnished clay loses its shine.
 Burnished pottery needs to be fired below 1832F (1000C).

-Burnishing is an ancient tradition and evolved before glazes had been developed (source).
+Burnishing is an ancient tradition that evolved before glazes had been developed.
 It was used as a way of decorating ware, but also making pottery a little more water-resistant.
 Whilst burnishing does create a moisture repellent surface, especially if waxed, it is not watertight.
 As such, burnished pottery is largely decorative and can’t be used as functional ware.

 There are various different ways of burnishing clay.
 And potters tend to adapt the technique to find what suits their style and the clay they are using.
 However, there are broadly 3 different ways of burnishing clay.
 We will have a look at each of those approaches, how they are done, and consider their pros and cons.